 Mac OS X does not include code development tools by default, but they can relatively easily be obtained by installing Apple's Xcode package, which is free of charge from the App Store; just type "xcode" in the search field to find it.
-Once Xcode is installed, launch the application, and then click your way from Xcode > Preferences > Downloads > Components > Command Line Tools.
-Note that downloading and installing Xcode and the Command Line Tools can take quite some time, and if you don't already have an Apple ID it will take even longer, so this should be done well before starting the tutorial.
+Note that downloading and installing Xcode and the Command Line Tools that come with it can take quite some time, and if you don't already have an Apple ID it will take even longer, so this should be done well before starting the tutorial.

-With Xcode installed, you will also be able to use MacPorts (www.macports.org), a convenient package management system for Macs, which makes it very easy to install and maintain compiler suites, ETEX, ROOT, and many other packages.
+With Xcode installed, you will also be able to use MacPorts (www.macports.org), a convenient package management system for Macs, which makes it very easy to install and maintain compiler suites, $\[mathbb{LTEX}\]$, ROOT, and many other packages.
 Emacs is not part of the Xcode Command Line Tools, so is another useful example.